Auxiliary-assisted energy distillation from quantum batteries

 The main difference between Ref.~\cite{Yan_2023} and our work, apart from the fact that here we focus on energy extraction instead of charging, is that, our protocol includes only one measurement on the auxiliary qubit and not a sequence of measurements.
-Moreover, our motive in this work is to examine more fundamental notions involved in energy extraction, namely the dependence of the extracted energy on the initial entanglement content between the battery and the auxiliary, the set of MPS states, etc. There are also some other studies on quantum batteries where measurements are performed to gain an advantage~\cite{demon1,coh_1,coh_2,homo_1,demon2}.
+Moreover, our motive in this work is to examine the fundamental notions involved in energy extraction, namely the dependence of the extracted energy on the initial entanglement content between the battery and the auxiliary, the set of MPS states, etc. There are also some other studies on quantum batteries where measurements are performed to gain an advantage~\cite{demon1,coh_1,coh_2,homo_1,demon2}.
 But the energy extraction protocols discussed in those works are undoubtedly different from the ones presented in Ref~\cite{Yan_2023} as well as in this paper.
 Recent NMR experiments focus on estimating energy and ergotropy during discharging quantum battery~\cite{mahesh}.
 Various works using weak~\cite{nmr_w} and projective measurements~\cite{proj1,proj2} with post-selected outcomes have made the discharging of an NMR quantum battery a stochastic process, showcasing probabilistic results in quantum technology.

-The remainder of the paper is structured as follows: We present a detailed description of our protocol in the first part of Sec. \ref{22}.
-The second or last part of Sec. \ref{22} contains two subsections.
-In the first subsection, \ref{a}, we consider the case where initially the states describing the battery and the auxiliary are separable.
+{The remainder of the paper is structured as follows: We present a detailed description of our protocol in the first part of Sec. \ref{22}.
+The second and last part of Sec. \ref{22} contains two subsections.
+In the first subsection, \ref{a}, we consider the case where the initial joint states of the battery and the auxiliary are separable.
 A discussion on the parameters which optimize the protocol, and on the speed of the process is provided in the same subsection.